World Wide Flora & Fauna - Australia

 • Murrumbidgee Valley National Park VKFF-0554 - incorporates the former Yanga National Park and numerous other State Forests. as of 1st July 2010, the following State Forests became known as Murrumbidgee Valley National Park: Cuba State Forest south east of Darlington Point, the Gillenbah State Forest south of Narrandera,Benerembah State Forest west of Darlington Point, Billenbah State Forest, Cararbury State Forest west of Darlington Point, Dunoon Lagoon State Forest west of Darlington Point, Euroley State Forest north west of Narrandera, Jurambula State Forest north east of Narrandera, Kieta State Forest, Murrumbidgee State Forest, Pembelgong State Forest east of Hay, Uri State Forest west of Darlington Point, and Yarradda State Forest west of Darlington Point, M1A State Forest between Leeton and Narrandera.
 And as of January 2011, the former Berry Jerry State Forest off the Sturt Hwy, south of Currwarna also became Murrumbidgee Valley National Park (Berry Jerry precinct), along with part of the former Banandra State Forest east of Darlington Point, and part of the Boona State Forest south of Darlington Point.
 Murrumbidgee Valley NP also contains the former Yanga NP.

-• Muttonbird Island Nature Reserve VKFF-1976 - Islands On The Air (IOTA) OC-194
+• Muttonbird Island Nature Reserve VKFF-1976 - this qualifies for the Islands On The Air (IOTA) program as OC-194

 • Nalbaugh NP, VKFF-376 - In November 1994 Nalbaugh NP ceased after it became Genoa NP.
 Nalbaugh NP & Nungatta NP’s merged to form Genoa NP, which has since become South East Forest NP.